What’s the Best Kitchen Floor for You?

 Best for Low Maintenance

-If durability is your thing and maintenance is a turn off, look no further than stone flooring.
+If durability is your thing and maintenance is a turn-off, look no further than stone flooring.
 With the power to withstand scratches and stains, stone comes first for low maintenance options.
 If you choose stone tiles, go for larger sizes to minimise areas of grout.
-Avoid porous stones such as terracotta which should be regularly sealed to avoid permanent damage from spills and staining.
+Avoid porous stones such as terracotta, which should be regularly sealed to avoid permanent damage from spills and staining.

 Best for Families